Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II

-Given the generalized Heegner hypothesis \eqref{item_GHH} the elliptic curve $E$ admits parametrization by a Shimura curve associated to the indefinite quaternion algebra of discriminant $N^-$.
-The CM points on the Shimura curve of conductor $p^n$ define Heegner points on $E$ along the anticyclotomic $\ZZ_p$-tower.
-In \S\ref{subsec_8_1_2022_09_27_0906} we introduce a certain $\Lambda$-adic linear combination of the Heegner points, giving rise to
+In view of the generalized Heegner hypothesis \eqref{item_GHH}, the elliptic curve $E$ admits parametrization by a Shimura curve associated with the indefinite quaternion algebra of discriminant $N^-$.
+The images of CM points on the Shimura curve with CM by an order of $K$ of conductor $p^n$ under the parametrization define Heegner points on $E$ along the anticyclotomic $\ZZ_p$-tower.
+In \S\ref{subsec_8_1_2022_09_27_0906} we introduce a certain $\Lambda$-adic linear combination of the Heegner points, giving rise to plus/minus Heegner classes